 - If you're looking to attend a fun concert, sporting event, or theatrical performance, check the San Francisco Chronicle's entertainment section.
 You'll also find an extensive list of events at SF Weekly.

 February Travel Tips

-- February is a great time to get the best prices on hotels in San Francisco.
-With demand for hotels low this time of year, room rates become low as well.
+- With demand for hotels low in February, room rates become low as well.

 - Sign up for a free account with Goldstar to get access to discounted tickets for local performances and save on some San Francisco attractions.

-- A cold or rainy February day is a good excuse to try one of the real San Francisco treats.
-Irish coffee first landed on U.S. shores in San Francisco and the bar that introduced it is still going strong.
+- A cold or rainy February day is a good excuse to try a real San Francisco treat.
+Irish coffee first landed on U.S. shores in San Francisco, and you can have one at the Buena Vista Cafe, the place that introduced it.

 - Before you choose travel dates in February, avoid the hotel sellouts and high prices conventions can cause.
 Check the convention calendar and try to avoid dates of events with more than 10,000 attendees.

 - Any time of year, you can use these tips to be a smarter San Francisco visitor who has more fun and puts up with fewer annoyances.